SGupta-4/Task-1-Data-Cleaning-Preprocessing-/README.md

 - **Encoding categorical variables** allows machine learning algorithms to process non-numeric data.
 - **Scaling** avoids bias towards features with large magnitudes.
 - **Outlier removal** prevents extreme values from skewing the model.
-- Together, these steps improve the quality of data and lead to more reliable ML models.
+- Together, these steps improve the quality of data and lead to more reliable ML models..

----

-## Next Steps
-- Split the dataset into **train/test sets**.
-- Handle any **class imbalance** (e.g., Survived 0 vs 1) using SMOTE or class weights.
-- Train and evaluate ML models (e.g., Logistic Regression, Random Forest, XGBoost).